Getting to our Venues

 Assisted listening devices are available at each of our performing arts venues in the coat check area free of charge.
 For confirmation of availability, call ArtTix at 801-355-ARTS (2787).

-Coat check is available in the main lobby at the Abravanel Hall, Capitol Theatre and the Rose, and in the lower lobby at Eccles Theater.
+Coat check is available in the main lobby at the Abravanel Hall, Capitol Theatre, the Rose, Mid-Valley Performing Arts Center, and in the lower lobby at Eccles Theater.
 The service is available to all patrons for $1.00 per item (cash only)

-Booster seat cushions are available at Capitol Theatre and Eccles Theater for children and petite adults.
+Booster seat cushions are available at Capitol Theatre, Eccles Theater, and Mid-Valley Performing Arts Center for children and petite adults.

 For venue-specific guest services information, click on the venue logo below.